This printed article is located at https://cordlife.listedcompany.com/financials.html

 Deferred tax assets

-As at 30 September 2025, the Group recorded deferred tax assets of S$1.6 million (31 December 2024: S$1.7 million).
-The deferred tax assets comprise prior year tax losses carried forward as a result of the transitional adjustments arising from the adoption of FRS115 in the Hong Kong subsidiary and unutilised merger and acquisition allowance relating to acquisitions made by the Company in previous years, as well as temporary differences for the provision of refunds of annual fees for the High-Risk Tanks.
-The decrease is mainly due to reversal of deferred tax asset recognised in the Singapore in relation to the ultilisation of the provision for refund.
+As at 31 December 2025, the Group recorded deferred tax assets of S$0.4 million.
+(31 December 2024 : S$1.7 million).
+The deferred tax assets represent prior year tax losses carried forward as a result of the transitional adjustments arising from the adoption of FRS115 in the Hong Kong subsidiary and unutilised merger and acquisition allowance, relating to acquisitions made by the Company in previous years.
+The decrease during the year is mainly due to the reversal of deferred tax assets previously recognised in Singapore.

 Investment in associate